 Double-check everything: It seems silly to mention this as a solution, but I can’t count the number of Twitter posts that went viral because of preventable mistakes.
 Yes, I’m talking to you Red Cross employee who posted about #gettngslizzerd on the official Red Cross Twitter account instead of your personal profile.

-Invest in better security: While you may be able to pawn off mistakes on being hacked, you’ll also open yourself up to questions about data security.
+Invest in better social media security: While you may be able to pawn off mistakes on being hacked, you’ll also open yourself up to questions about data security.
 Prevent unauthorized access to your profiles by limiting password access, changing them often, and removing credentials BEFORE you fire your social media manager.
 Here’s why.

 There is no right side in politics: Whether you feel the need to attack or defend a new policy, don’t.
 There’s no way to win this battle with your business’s social media account.
 It’s more likely that you’ll alienate existing customers than attract new ones, especially in today’s political landscape.